-- 1. Election of Five Class 1 Directors: To elect five Class 1 Directors to serve a term of three years each until the 2027 Annual Meeting. - Election of One Class 3 Director: To elect one Class 3 Director to serve a term of two years until the 2026 Annual Meeting. - Advisory (Non-Binding) Vote to Approve Executive Compensation: To vote on a resolution to approve the compensation of the named executive officers disclosed in the accompanying proxy statement. - Ratification of Appointment of Independent Registered Public Accounting Firm: To vote on a proposal to ratify the Board of Directors' appointment of Yount, Hyde & Barbour, P.C. as the Company's independent registered public accounting firm for the year ending December 31, 2024. - 5.
+- 1. Election of four Class 2 Directors: To elect four Class 2 Directors to serve a term of three years each until the 2028 Annual Meeting. - 2.
+Advisory (Non-Binding) Vote to Approve Executive Compensation: To vote on a resolution to approve the compensation of the named executive officers disclosed in the accompanying proxy statement. - 3.
+Ratification of Appointment of Independent Registered Public Accounting Firm: To vote on a proposal to ratify the Board of Directors' appointment of Yount, Hyde & Barbour, P.C. as the Company's independent registered public accounting firm for the year ending December 31, 2025. - 4.
 Other Business: To consider and act on any other matters that may properly come before the Annual Meeting or any adjournment.
 The Board of Directors is not aware of any other business to come before the Annual Meeting.

-Only shareholders of record at the close of business on March 13, 2024 are entitled to receive notice of and to vote at the meeting, or at any adjournments of the meeting.
+Only shareholders of record at the close of business on March 12, 2025 are entitled to receive notice of and to vote at the meeting, or at any adjournments of the meeting.